White Sands National Park

 Hiking & Trails

-Each of the trails in White Sands National Monument is different.
+Each of the trails in White Sands National Park is different.
 You can explore the various areas and features of the dune field, so have an adventure and enjoy one or all of the park's four trails.
 You are welcome to walk anywhere within the park as long as you use an established pullout or parking area.
 It is recommended, though, that you start with the 6.2 miles of marked trails.
 Before hiking anywhere, orient yourself to natural and human-made landmarks, such as the different mountain ranges and water towers.

 Distance from Visitor Center: 2.5 miles - Length of trail: 330 yards, round trip